paulbovbel/frontier_exploration/README.md

-frontier-exploration
+frontier_exploration
 ====================

-Implementation of frontier exploration for ROS using a costmap_2d layer plugin (hydro required).
+Implementation of frontier exploration (http://www.robotfrontier.com/papers/cira97.pdf) for ROS Hydro, extending on the existing navigation stack (costmap_2d, move_base).

-Runs an exploration task in a static or dynamic environment, bounded by a client-defined polygon.
-Passes movement commands to move_base.

-Meant for use with the existing navigation stack (ie costmap_2d, move_base, etc.)
+The explor_server loads a costmap with an additional plugin layer that maintains the exploration bounds and reports on the next available frontier to visit.

 Requires a sensor to clear away explored space and mark obstacles.

 Exploration is optionally bounded by providing a polygon in the action server goal.

 TODO: